davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   ``ms_strftime`` are also present.
-  ``archetype`` values such as ``printf`` refer to the formats accepted by the system's C runtime library, while values prefixed with gnu_ always refer to the formats accepted by the GNU C Library.
-On Microsoft Windows targets, values prefixed with ms_ refer to the formats accepted by the msvcrt.dll library.
+  ``archetype`` values such as ``printf`` refer to the formats accepted by the system's C runtime library, while values prefixed with :samp:`gnu_` always refer to the formats accepted by the GNU C Library.
+On Microsoft Windows targets, values prefixed with :samp:`ms_` refer to the formats accepted by the msvcrt.dll library.
   The parameter ``string-index``
   specifies which argument is the format string argument (starting